sveltejs/kit/documentation/docs/01-routing.md

 #### Fallthrough routes

-Finally, if you have multiple routes that match a given path, SvelteKit will try each of them until one responds.
+Finally, if you have multiple routes that match a given path, SvelteKit will try each of them until it finds one that responds.
+A route will be considered to respond if it does not define [a `load` function](#loading) or returns anything other than `{fallthrough: true}`.

 For example if you have these routes...

 ```bash
 src/routes/[baz].js